hazae41/hazae41/README.md

 - [Binary](https://github.com/hazae41/binary) / Zero-copy binary data types 🏎️
 - [Bytes](https://github.com/hazae41/bytes) / Utilities to deal with Uint8Array
 - [Bitset](https://github.com/hazae41/bitset) / Utilities for arithmetic bitwise operations in JavaScript
+- [Future](https://github.com/hazae41/future) / Like a Promise but you can manually fulfill or reject it

 ## Unmaintained projects